chipsalliance/f4pga-examples/docs/customizing-makefiles.rst

 defines a constraint file specific to the hardware being used (i.e. ``basys3.xdc``, ``nexys_video.xdc``).
 The code block determines what type of hardware is being used based upon a TARGET variable which is assumed to be defined before running make.
-For example, you may recall running ``TARGET="<board type>" make -C counter_test`` before building the counter-test example.
+For example, you may recall running ``TARGET="<board type>" make -C counter_test`` before building the counter test example.
 This command sets the TARGET variable to the type of hardware you are using.

 The if else block is completely optional.
-If you are only using one type of hardware for your designs then you could just use something similar to lines 5, 9 and 10 in our example:
+If you are only using one type of hardware for your designs then you could just use something similar to :ref:`lines 5, 9 and 10 in our example <makefile-example>`:

 .. code-block:: bash
    :name: device-partname-snippet